Generic selectors

 1. Enable Windows Authentication: Ensure that your SQL Server instance is configured to allow Windows Authentication.

-4. **Test Connection**: Click “Test Connection” to verify that QGIS can connect to the database using your Windows credentials.
+4. Test connection: Click Test Connection to verify that QGIS can connect using your Windows credentials.

 What are the common errors when connecting QGIS to MSSQL, and how do I troubleshoot them?

-Common errors and their troubleshooting steps include:
+Common errors and their troubleshooting steps:

-– Check if the server name, database name, port, username, and password are correct.
+• “Could not connect to the database” error: Check that the server name, database name, port, username, and password are correct.
+Ensure that the SQL Server instance is running and accessible from the network.

-– Verify that the ODBC driver is compatible with your operating system and SQL Server version.
+• “No ODBC driver found” error: Confirm that the correct ODBC driver for SQL Server is installed and that it is compatible with your operating system and SQL Server version.

-1. **Open the MSSQL Spatial Layer Dialog**: Go to “Layer” > “Add Layer” > “Add MSSQL Spatial Layer.”
+1. Open the MSSQL Spatial Layer dialog: Go to Layer > Add Layer > Add MSSQL Spatial Layer.

-2. **Select Your Connection**: Choose the connection you created earlier.
+2. Select your connection: Choose the connection you created earlier.

-3. **List Available Tables**: Click “List Tables” to display the spatial tables in the database.
+3. List available tables: Click List Tables to display the spatial tables in the database.

-4. **Select the Table**: Choose the desired spatial table and click “Add” to load it into QGIS.
+4. Select the table: Choose the desired spatial table and click Add to load it into QGIS.

 Can I edit MSSQL spatial data directly in QGIS?